 Below is an outline of the design process, from soup to nuts.
-For an overview of renovation costs, please click here.
+For an overview of typical renovation costs, please click here.

 All projects, big or small, begin with an initial consultation.
 If you’re ready to do a complete renovation, I can take you through the process from drafting floor plans through hanging art.
 Every client requires a different level of service and may take more or less time to make decisions.
 Therefore, most design services are provided by the hour.
 In some circumstances, drafting is done as a flat fee.

 CUSTOM FLOOR PLANS

 Detailed floor plans and elevations will be produced for your renovation project.
 A set of plans is the basis for contractor bids and Board review.
 Drafting for smaller projects is done by the hour.
 For larger projects, drafting fees are quoted on a project-by-project basis after the initial consultation.
 A set of drawings typically costs $3,000—8,000.
 If the project requires DOB (Department of Buildings) filing, additional drafting and permit fees will apply.

 Additional services for ongoing projects are billed by the hour, at $225 per hour.
 Hours are tracked on a time sheet, and retainers are invoiced at 10-hour intervals.
 Typically, ongoing projects require an average of 3-5 hours of attention per week.

 There is an art to presenting your alteration to the managing agent in a way that makes approval more streamlined.
 When DOB filing is required, my expeditors will handle that end of the process.
 We’ll traffick plans through a series of engineer reviews, as well as oversee additional documentation, such as contractor insurances, licenses and other required paperwork.